 I'll try to keep up a little better, but it is high school baseball and softball season, so I make no promises.

-If you subscribe to my beadwork newsletter or follow me on Facebook, you'll know when I publish new projects at the beadwork site.
+If you subscribe to my site b email or follow me on Facebook, you'll know when I publish new projects.

 By liking my page on Facebook: Lisa Yang Jewelry on Facebook